 North Korea, or the Democratic People’s Republic of Korea (DPRK), is considered to be one of the most isolated countries in the world.
-The “Great Leader” Kim Il Sung developed his own personal brand of communism, Juche, which espoused self-reliance and independence in all aspects of the state.
-This has been the cornerstone of North Korean solipsism.
+The “Great Leader” Kim Il Sung developed his own personal brand of communism, Juche, which taught self-reliance and independence in all aspects of the state.

-To regard North Korea in a vacuum can be misguided, however.
-It is a country moulded by external forces: by imperial Japan who controlled the Korean Peninsula for the first half of the 20th century, by the USSR who occupied the northern zone after WWII and supported Kim Il Sung in the construction (and attempted expansion) of a socialist state, and finally by its tenuous relations with the US and its southern brother.
+North Korea is in fact a country moulded by external forces.
+Imperial Japan controlled the Korean peninsula for the first half of the 20th century, and the USSR occupied the northern zone after WWII, supporting Kim Il Sung in the construction (and attempted expansion) of a socialist state.
 The border between the two Koreas, manned by one million troops on each side as well as several thousand American troops, is in itself a foreign creation.
 It was hastily sketched out in Washington, halving the nation as a measure to prevent Soviet forces from taking over the whole country after Japan’s capitulation at the end of WWII.
-A source of fascination for the outside world, it is often perceived as an Orwellian totalitarian state.
+A source of fascination for the outside world, the country is often perceived as an Orwellian totalitarian state.
 The relentless propaganda and control over citizens’ access to information fuels the belief in the state and the people as one entity.
 As an outsider it is extremely difficult to meet regular citizens and knowledge about their everyday lives is limited.

 The Kim Dynasty

 The focal point of North Korea’s identity for its citizens has been its leaders.
 A personality cult after the Korean War elevated the “Great Leader” Kim Il Sung to a God-like figure and his image and declarations became untouchable.
 To this day, Kim Il Sung is still the country’s leader, the “Eternal President.”
-After his death in 1994, his son Kim Jong Il, the “Dear Leader,” took over the daily tasks of running the country here on earth.
-Kim Jong Il died in December 2011 and was succeeded by his son Kim Jong Un, the “Great Successor.”
+After his death in 1994, his son Kim Jong Il, the “Dear Leader”, took over daily business.
+Kim Jong Il died in December 2011 and was succeeded by his son Kim Jong Un, the “Great Successor”.

 From Colony to Divided State

-The Korean Peninsula was annexed by Japan in 1910, the beginning of a brutal 35-year occupation during which Korean national identity was suppressed.
+The Korean peninsula was annexed by Japan in 1910, the beginning of a brutal 35-year occupation during which Korean national identity was suppressed.
 In 1945, Korea was temporarily occupied by Soviet forces in the north and British and US forces in the south until countrywide democratic elections could be held.
-The Allies could not agree and Kim Il Sung, head of the Communist Party, was endorsed by Stalin as leader in 1946.
+No agreement was reached and Kim Il Sung, head of the Communist Party, was endorsed by Stalin as leader in 1946.
 With the Soviet leader’s approval, Kim and his forces crossed the 38th parallel, marking the beginning of the Korean War in June 1950.
 This was both an internal and an external conflict: a civil war and the first major conflict of the Cold War.
 It was fuelled by opposing superpowers with vast resources, resulting in an extended and devastating war.
-After almost two years of talks, an Armistice was reached in July 1953 and the 38th parallel remained the dividing line.
+After almost two years of talks, an armistice was reached in July 1953 and the 38th parallel remained the dividing line between the two states.
 Both sides claimed to be victorious and no peace treaty has ever been signed.
-Roughly 10% of Koreans had been killed, injured, or were missing.
+Roughly 10% of Koreans had been killed, injured, or were missing in this conflict.

 A Nuclear Threat?